Last updated: 18 April 2026

 | Website analytics via Mixpanel | Consent (Article 6(1)(a)) | You consent via the cookie banner |

-| Android waitlist email collection | Consent (Article 6(1)(a)) | You voluntarily submit your email |
+| Waitlist email collection and launch notification | Consent (Article 6(1)(a)) and PECR reg.
+22 | You voluntarily submit your email; the launch notification is a marketing communication sent with your explicit consent |

 | Crash reporting | Legitimate interest (Article 6(1)(f)) | Identifying and fixing bugs to maintain Service quality |